kgar/foundry-vtt-tidy-5e-sheets/To Do/Vehicle/To Do - Vehicles.md

     - [x] AC Shield is a little different; it has AC while motionless and AC while in motion.
     - [x] Allow for ability check/save single click like with PCs and NPCs
     - [x] the rest
-- [ ] Implement sheet body sections
+- [x] Implement sheet body sections
   - [x] Attributes
-  - [ ] Cargo & Crew
+  - [x] Cargo & Crew
   - [x] Effects
-  - [ ] Description
+  - [x] Description
-- [ ] Identify problems with the current sheet that make it difficult to understand/use and fix them.
+- [x] Identify problems with the current sheet that make it difficult to understand/use and fix them.
-  - [ ] Problem: There aren't dedicated buttons for Ability Check and Saving Throw; I don't care if the vehicle cannot be proficient, we want buttons!
+  - [x] Problem: There aren't dedicated buttons for Ability Check and Saving Throw; I don't care if the vehicle cannot be proficient, we want buttons!
-- [ ] Research the following and note them here:
+- [x] Research the following and note them here:
-  - [ ] Actions : Ghosts of Saltmarsh
+  - [x] Actions : Ghosts of Saltmarsh
-  - [ ] Action Stations : Descent into Avernus
+  - [x] Action Stations : Descent into Avernus
-  - [ ] Action Thresholds : Ghosts of Saltmarsh
+  - [x] Action Thresholds : Ghosts of Saltmarsh
-  - [ ] Mishap
+  - [x] Mishap
-- [ ] Add vehicular exhaustion in the style of NPC exhaustion.
-It will need certain adjustments to the exhaustion level text that will require some localization.
-- [ ] Add vehicular movement in the style of DMspiration, a simple checkbox charm at the top right of the vehicle sheet.
-- [ ] Resolve SaltyJ Issues
+- [x] Resolve SaltyJ Issues
-  - [ ] Effects tab missing
+  - [x] Effects tab missing
-  - [ ] Adding Crew and passengers
+  - [x] Adding Crew and passengers
-  - [ ] Headers are not inline with columns
+  - [x] Headers are not inline with columns
-  - [ ] Spacing inconsistent and sad
+  - [x] Spacing inconsistent and sad

 ### Action Thresholds